angelkenneth/exam-iress-sr-fullstack-python/README.md

 `pytest` is the only dev dependency

-The lowest version of `pytest` that I got this to run was `4.6.0`, if you already have it installed on you global, its likely you can run the unit tests already
+The lowest version of `pytest` that I got this to run was `4.6.0`, if you already have it installed on you global, it is likely you can run the unit tests already

 #### Pipenv Method